Polarimetric compressed sensing with hollow, self-assembled diffractive films: Results

 \subsection{Polarization-modulated Diffraction from PANI-HS}

-We fabricated hierarchical 2D photonic-crystal films composed of polyaniline nanofibers around hollow spheres (PANI-HS) based on an approach demonstrated in our prior work \cite{Feng2022}.
-Fig. \ref{fig:intro2}(a-c) show the air-filled polymer grating structures.
-The film structure at the smallest level is composed of nanofibers surrounding a sub-micron-scaled spherical cavity, as evidenced by the SEM image in Fig. \ref{fig:intro2}(b).
-We prepared PANI-HS films with two types of structures: polycrystalline ('ordered') and short-range ordered ('random'), to investigate the impact of ordering on compressive sensing.
+We fabricate hierarchical 2D photonic-crystal films composed of {hydrochloric acid-doped} polyaniline nanofibers around hollow spheres (PANI-HS) based on an approach demonstrated in our prior work \cite{Feng2022}.
+Figures \ref{fig:intro2}(a-c) show the air-filled polymer grating structures.
+The film structure at the smallest level is composed of nanofibers surrounding a sub-micron-scaled spherical cavity, shown by the SEM image in Fig. \ref{fig:intro2}(b).
+We prepare PANI-HS films with two types of structures: polycrystalline (``ordered'') and short-range ordered (``random'') to investigate the impact of ordering on compressive sensing.
 Structural analysis was conducted using boundary counts and the 2D pair correlation function.

-In the boundary count method \cite{ASTM}, a grain is defined within a lattice with specific orientation; for our 6-fold symmetric assembly, a grain's orientation relative to an axis ranges from 0 to 60 degrees.
-A grain boundary occurs when neighboring domains deviate by a small angle.
-Fig. \ref{fig:intro2}(d) shows the orientation of different grains in a 30 $\mu$m × 22 $\mu$m region, revealing boundary counts of 1.8 boundaries/$\mu$m and 3.3 boundaries/$\mu$m for the ordered and random samples, respectively.
-Fig. \ref{fig:intro2}(e) shows the 2D pair correlation function $g(r)$ \cite{Rengarajan_2005, Zhang_2012, Bohn2010} of the ordered and random samples alongside a perfect lattice.
-We assessed ordering by comparing the width of the first-order peaks in the Fourier transform to that of a perfect lattice, yielding average orderings of 1.10 and 2.49 for ordered and random samples across three randomly selected areas.
-Additional detailed structural analysis is provided in Supporting Information Fabrication and Material Characterization of PANI-HS (Fig. S1 and S2).
+{Figure \ref{fig:intro2}(d) shows the orientation of different grains, revealing boundary counts of 1.8 boundaries/$\mu$m and 3.3 boundaries/$\mu$m for the ordered and random samples, respectively.} In the boundary count method \cite{E112-13}, a grain is defined within a lattice with specific orientation; for our 6-fold symmetric assembly, a grain's orientation relative to an axis ranges from 0 to 60 degrees.
+A grain boundary occurs when neighboring domains deviate by a small angle. {Fig. \ref{fig:intro2}(e)} shows the 2D pair correlation function $g(r)$ \cite{Rengarajan_2005, Zhang_2012, Bohn2010} of the ordered and random samples alongside a perfect lattice.
+We also assessed ordering by comparing the width of the first-order peaks in the Fourier transform to that of a perfect lattice, yielding average orderings of 1.10 and 2.49 for ordered and random samples across three randomly selected areas.
+Additional detailed structural analysis is provided in Supporting Information Fabrication and Material Characterization of PANI-HS (Figs. S1 and S2).